oroinc/documentation/cloud/maintenance/advanced-use.rst

 ``blackfire_options`` --- The hash is used to configure the Blackfire agent on environment

    * `agent_enabled` — a boolean trigger for Blackfire installation
+   * `apm_enabled` - the option enables (1) or disables (0) the Blackfire APM feature.
+Please note that you need to have it included into your license.
    * `server_id` — a server ID string.
 Refer your Blackfire account to this value.
    * `server_token` — a server token string.
 Refer your Blackfire account to this value.
    * `log_level` — Blackfire agent log verbosity.